CivicActions/agile-california/README.md

 On June 1st our CEO [reached out](https://civicactions.com/blog/an-open-invitation-to-collaborate/) to other firms seeking to be part of the RFI by inviting them to work with us, reuse our work-in-progress software, and even to share in our most valuable resource, our access to actual foster parents.
-This reiterate our "fiercely open" way of doing business.
+This reiterates our "fiercely open" way of doing business.

-By Sprint 5 had a functional prototype demoed to both a foster parent and a case worker.
+By Sprint 5 we had a functional prototype demoed to both a foster parent and a case worker.
 A foster parent provided user testing of our deployed prototype and [extensive feedback](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/usability-testing/2016-6-03-notes-from-foster-parent-usabiliy-tester.md) during Sprint 6.

 ## The Technology

-Building on experience, we began in the first Sprint to implement a automatic deployment and continuous integraton system with an automated testing system.
+Building on experience, we began in the very first Sprint to implement a automatic deployment and continuous integraton system with an automated testing system.
 This used Docker and Bowline for the deployment to a virtualized server.
 Jenkins was used for our automated tests.
 We have a Slack command that anyone can use to initiate a build.

-The actual technology is a backbone of Drupal 8 styled with Bootstrap, although a user is unlikely to be aware of that, since we significantly simplified the user interface, and install it in such a way that it appears to be an iOS or Android app.
+The actual technology is a backbone of Drupal 8 styled with Bootstrap, although a user is unlikely to be aware of that, since we significantly simplified the user interface, and installed it in such a way that it appears to be an iOS or Android app.
 In actuality it is a mobile-friendly website.

 The facilities information is presented on an integrated mobile-friendly map using GeoJSON, MapBox, and a javascript rendering